-This is WEEKEND EDITION from NPR News, I'm Scott Simon and I've wait all week to say it's time for sports.
+This is WEEKEND EDITION from NPR News.
+I'm Scott Simon.
+And I wait all week to say: time for sports.